ardislu/solc-metadata/README.md

 # solc-metadata

-This is the minimum JavaScript required to fetch, extract, decode, and use the [metadata](https://docs.soliditylang.org/en/latest/metadata.html) that the Solidity compiler ([solc](https://github.com/ethereum/solidity/releases)) appends to the end of a smart contract's runtime bytecode.
+This is the minimum JavaScript required to fetch, extract, decode, and use the [metadata (or "auxdata")](https://docs.soliditylang.org/en/latest/metadata.html) that the Solidity compiler ([solc](https://github.com/ethereum/solidity/releases)) appends to the end of a smart contract's runtime bytecode.

 Similar to sourcify's metadata playground ([website](https://playground.sourcify.dev/), [GitHub](https://github.com/sourcifyeth/metadata-playground)) but reduced to the bare minimum code.